Introducing the solar pool heater, a low-cost way to heat your pool

 In the colder parts of the US and in areas where the pool is used year-round, the solar collector is usually oversized - allowing it to keep heating the pool, even when there are significant drops in temperature.

 A solar water heater can also be used in tandem with gas or electric heaters if needed.

 Solar thermal collectors harness the thermal energy from sun exposure.
 Cool water is pumped through the collectors at the bottom.
-As the sun heats up the water, it rises to the top where it can then be used to warm the water of pools, as well as buildings and homes.
+As the sun heats up the water, it rises to the top, where it can then be used to warm the water of pools.

 There are two primary types of solar thermal collectors - glazed and unglazed.